 With support from American shoe designer Stuart Weitzman, who has been producing shoes in Spain since the 1970s, World Monuments Fund launched a project in 2017 to conserve and promote La Garma.
 As part of the project, a multidisciplinary team of experts studied the cave’s ecosystem and archaeological remains, and assessed the state of conservation of the cave’s art forms and floors to inform the development of a conservation plan.

 In order to allow the public to explore the cave’s interior while protecting the fragility of its environment, the Stuart Weitzman Foundation, in collaboration with WMF, funded the production of a virtual reality tour of the cave.
-Last January, Forbes magazine included Memoria: Stories of La Garma among the 50 top VR experiences of 2019.
+In January 2020, Forbes magazine included Memoria: Stories of La Garma among the 50 top VR experiences of 2019.